zivlakmilos/curriculum-vitae/cv.md

 ### Currently

 I am a self-employed web and mobile developer with a strong passion for working on embedded systems.
 In addition to my professional expertise, I actively dedicate my free time to build development tools that improves the software development workflow.
-Currently learning VHDL.
+Currently learning VHDL and Rust.

 ### Languages